Maldives declares state of emergency as Yameen tightens grip on power

 The president has defied a Supreme Court ruling handed down last week, which revoked terrorism charges against nine leading opposition figures including the country’s first democratically elected president, Mohamed Nasheed, who is now in exile.

-The court ordered the opposition figures, six of whom are being held in the country’s main jail on a sparsely-inhabited island, to be freed.
+The court ordered the opposition figures, six of whom are being held in the country’s main jail on a sparsely inhabited island, to be freed.

-“The President has been compelled to declare a state of emergency due to the risk currently posed to national security,” said a statement from President Yameen’s office on Monday.
+“The President has been compelled to declare a state of emergency due to the risk currently posed to national security,” said a statement from Yameen’s office on Monday.
 “Implementation of the Supreme Court ruling is – in its current form – incompatible with maintenance of public safety.”

 Police arrested another former president, Maumoon Abdul Gayoom -- who is also Yameen’s half-brother -- at his residence along with his son-in-law.
 Gayoom ruled the country for 30 years until 2008, and is now in the opposition.
 Gayoom’s son Faris is one of the jailed opposition figures ordered freed by the court.